alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 ### Section 3.1.
 Initial User Sign In, configuring MFA

-If you provided your phone number via the form we circulated last week and requested participants to complete, your account will be ready to initialise.
+You should have provided a phone number when you registered for the DSG.
 If you did not provide your number, please let you facilitator know, so they can log this with the IT and DSG team and get you an account set up ready to activate.

 Your username will be in the format `firstname.lastname` – you will see this mentioned again later in this document, on its own, or together with the Turing safe haven domain, as `firstname.lastname@turingsafehaven.ac.uk`.